 Students who are determined to have plagiarized an assignment or otherwise cheated in their academic work or examinations may expect an F for the activity in question or an F for the course, at the discretion of the instructor.
 All incidents of cheating or plagiarism are reported by the instructor to the Academic Affairs Office along with copies of all relevant materials.
 Each instance of cheating or plagiarism is counted separately.
 A student who cheats or plagiarizes in two assignments or tests during the same semester will be deemed guilty of two offenses.
-If the evidence is unclear or if a second offense occurs at any time in the student's academic career, the Academic Affairs Office may, in consultation with the dean of students, refer the case to the Judicial Board for review.
+If the evidence is unclear or if a second offense occurs at any time in the student's academic career, the Academic Affairs Office will refer the case to the Academic Integrity Committee for review.
 Violations will ordinarily result in disciplinary suspension or expulsion from the college, depending on the severity of the violation involved.